sddaniels/transition-forward-project/src/pages/resources/policies/index.md

 - Do you have any all-gender or single occupancy bathrooms or changing rooms in your space?
 How many are there and where are they?
 - Do all employees know that they shouldn't question anyone's right to be in a bathroom or locker room?
 - How will you handle an employee and/or other tenants of a building that are uncomfortable with a transgender or gender non-conforming individual using the bathroom?
-- If you have any employees that go out into the field or into other people’s homes, how will you accommodate their bathroom and other facility needs?
+- If you have employees that work outside of a traditional office environment, how will you accommodate their bathroom and other facility needs?

 ## Discrimination, Bullying, and Harassment
 Existing policies and laws that apply to your workplace almost certainly state